changkun/translation/README-en.md

 ## Cooperation

-Welcome contact for cooperation, here is my email:
+Contact welcome for translation, here is my email:

 - [hi[at]changkun.us](mailto:hi[at]changkun.us)